CrazyDoc/IBM_MQ_PageSets_Monitor/README.md

 # IBM_MQ_PageSets_Monitor

+use only if you don't have ITCAM, otherwise it's better to set up a monitoring agent

-a simple monitor for IBM MQ.
+Simple monitor for IBM MQ.

-this is the simplest application for the working needs of our development site.
+Simplest application for the working needs of our development site.

-think of it as an application to the repository: https://github.com/CrazyDoc/NJElib/tree/py3
+Think of it as an application to the repository: https://github.com/CrazyDoc/NJElib/tree/py3

 Use a file entry to display the last hour(every 5min default, without a Date) and an entry in sqlite for the archive.
 Django server with a schedule in real-time(used JS and Ajax) mode, see the neighboring repository